Sets expectations for ethical behaviour and establishes a framework for anti-corruption and fraud prevention.

 RMIT is required to uphold public sector values and comply with laws relating to corruption and fraud control laws, and public interest disclosures (or whistleblower) legislation.
 Where a conflict arises between legislative requirements that apply to RMIT operations, RMIT will adopt the more onerous requirement.

 This policy applies to RMIT University Council members, staff, researchers, students, contractors of the RMIT Group, as well as to any other persons working with or on behalf of the RMIT Group who are notified of the need to comply with this policy.

 4.1.
 RMIT expects, encourages and supports the highest level of ethical behaviour and has no tolerance for fraudulent or corrupt conduct.

 4.2.
 RMIT is committed to the integrity of the organisation and will embed a comprehensive and systematic approach to the effective prevention and management of opportunities for fraud and corruption across all operating areas.

 4.3.
-RMIT will be guided by the requirements of procedural fairness and its obligations under protected disclosure (or whistleblower) legislation when dealing with fraudulent or corrupt conduct allegations.
+RMIT will be guided by the requirements of procedural fairness and its obligations under public interest disclosure (or whistleblower) legislation when dealing with fraudulent or corrupt conduct allegations.